 The JU-06A is still an emulation of aspects of the early 1980s digitally controlled analogue Juno 6/60 and 106 synths (although like the JU-06, it's still bafflingly four-note polyphonic where the original 1980s synths, as their model names suggest, had six voices), but there are new features the JU-06 missed, such as an arpeggiator, envelope-controllable PWM and a MIDI Clock input for sequencer and arpeggiator sync.
 The front panel styling is also very different (and arguably closer to that of the original 6 and 60), with added dedicated controls for the sequencer and arpeggiator.

-You can see all of the above instruments in action at the recent SynthFest UK show in Sheffield, England, in a series of videos we shot in the Roland room at the show: link coming soon!
+You can see all of the above instruments in action at the recent SynthFest UK show in Sheffield, England, in a series of videos we shot in the Roland room at the show: for more info, see the pages here, here, here and here!